tomdu3/fastapi-ai/README.md

 - [Pydantic](https://pydantic-docs.helpmanual.io/) - A data modeling library that allows you to define data models using Python type hints.
 - [Uvicorn](https://www.uvicorn.org/) - A lightning-fast ASGI server for Python.
 - [UV](https://github.com/astral-sh/uv) - An extremely fast Python package and project manager, written in Rust.
+- [JWT](https://jwt.io/) - A compact, URL-safe means of representing claims to be transferred between two parties.
+The claims in a JWT are encoded as a JSON object that is digitally signed using JSON Web Signature (JWS).

 ## Running the FastAPI app